JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 ```kotlin
 suspendCoroutine<Int> { it.resume(42) }
 ```
-Following the resume process, `resume` calls continuation's `resumeWith`, which calls `invokeSuspend` with value `42`.
-Then, this will be `$result` and work the same as if `suspendMe` returned `42`.
+Following the resume process, `resume` calls continuation's `resumeWith`, which calls `invokeSuspend` with value `42`. `$result` then contains the value and work the same as if `suspendMe` returned `42`.
 In other words, `suspendCoroutine` with an unconditional resume will not suspend the coroutine and is semantically the same as returning the value.

 It is important to note that passing `COROUTINE_SUSPENDED` to continuation's `resumeWith` leads to undefined behavior.